 The formula for success in the business of veterans law, simply said, is this:

 Create a clear vision of what I want to build, then leverage relationships to build and scale my brand through calculated, methodical and unrelenting progress.

 I am going to teach you what I’ve learned about the business of law along the way.

 * Are you tired of winning cases for free?
-I'll show you the solution to that common problem.
+I'll show you how I found solutions to that common problem.

 * Need more predictability in your cash flow and revenue stream?
-I’ll share my “lessons learned” about profitability verse cash flow with you.
+I’ll share with you the lessons I've learned about profitability verse cash flow.

 * Are you ready to eliminate inefficiencies in your prospect and intake process and start finding the clients you WANT to work with?
-That’s going to be a recurring theme on the VA Form 21 blog, to be sure.
+That’s going to be a recurring theme on this blog, to be sure.

-We will meet some of the leading experts helping lawyers to build sustainable law practices: how to practice law without having to surrender outside interests or time with your family and friends.
+Together, we will meet some of the leading experts helping lawyers to build sustainable law practices: how to practice law while putting YOU, the attorney, and your well being first.